sanaai-health/sana-ai-legal/privacy-policy.md

 - You have complete control over your data
 - You may choose to share information with healthcare providers or others at your discretion
 - We are not responsible for data you choose to share outside the app
-- You can request data deletion by filling out our data deletion form: https://forms.gle/5U8mjWiL36Cb4txb7
+- You can request account deletion by filling out our data deletion form: https://forms.gle/5U8mjWiL36Cb4txb7
 - You can immediately delete all your data by uninstalling the app

 ## Data Deletion